Welcome to University Student Housing!

 Community Bathrooms

-If Custodial staff have closed a community restroom for cleaning, residents are not permitted to enter that restroom until Custodial staff have completed the cleaning and reopened the restroom
+If Custodial or University Facility Services staff have closed a community restroom for cleaning or maintenance, residents are not permitted to enter that restroom until staff have completed their work and reopened the restroom.

 Semi-Private Bathrooms

-Students that live in University Student Apartments (Julia Martin), Headwaters Complex, or Yellowstone will be provided with cleaning supplies and cleaning instructions, residents will be responsible for performing regular cleanings of their private bathroom spaces.
+Students that live in University Student Apartments (Julia Martin), Headwaters Complex, or Yellowstone semi-suite rooms, will be provided with cleaning supplies and cleaning instructions, and will be responsible for performing regular cleanings of their private bathroom spaces.

-• Suite Style bathroom areas will be deep cleaned during break times.
-Residents must remove their personal items from the bathrooms prior to leaving for break.
+• Semi-private bathrooms may be deep cleaned during break times.
+Residents will be notified in advance of the cleaning schedule and must remove their personal items from the bathrooms prior to leaving for break.

-Repeated disruption of cleaning processes, including failure to remove personal items from your suite bathroom during scheduled cleanings or entering community bathrooms that have been closed for cleaning, may result in referral to the Student Conduct process.
+• Repeated disruption of cleaning or maintenance processes may result in referral to the Student Conduct process.

 Noise & Disruption